aastronautss/aastronautss.github.io/index.md

 layout: home
 ---

 I'm Tyler Guillen.
-I'm a programmer and a photographer based in Brooklyn, New York.
+I'm a programmer and a photographer based in New York City.
 I studied philosophy in college, and I build guitar pedals for fun.